 You’re now reading my ultimate (and way-too-detailed) Colombia itinerary guide, based on my 3 months in this wonderful country.
 While many blogs only talk about one specific part of Colombia, I’ll be going more in-depth.

 My goal is to explain some of the challenges with planning a Colombia trip.
 I’ll also show how you can customize some of the common itineraries to make them your own.
-I hope it will help you plan your Colombia trip and consider different routes and locations.
+I hope it will help you better plan your Colombia trip and consider all the different options.

 Bookmark this page for later reference!

 The problems with Colombia

 Before we get into itinerary planning, there are a few things to discuss.

 No, I’m not talking about safety!
 (Colombia is mostly fine.)

 The real problem with Colombia that it’s simply too good of a travel destination.
 Honestly, it’s something you really need to be prepared for.

 Well, it just has so many things to do and places to visit that it’s very easy to feel completely overwhelmed.
 Trying to ‘do it all’ in Colombia is like trying to drink from a firehose.
 Even with 3 months in Colombia I still felt like I wasn’t done.